simp/simp-doc/docs/changelogs/latest.rst

 * a configuration scheme that allows users to specify per-application use of different key/value store instances
-* adapter software that loads and uses store-specific interface software provided by the simpkv module itself and other modules
+* adapter software that loads and uses store-specific interface software provided by the :pupmod:`simp/simpkv` module itself and other modules
 * a Ruby API for the store interface software that developers can implement to provide their own store interface
 * a file-based store on the local filesystem and its interface software.